 PLEASE NOTE: Recipients of Creative Community Grants must have 501c3 status or they must have a fiscal sponsor.
 But if you don't have 501c3 status or a fiscal sponsor, don't worry!
 SGAAC can assist you in this.
 Please email SpringGreenAreaArtsCoalition@gmail.com for help finding a fiscal sponsor.

 The 2021 Creative Community Grant application is now closed, but for reference, for the Creative Community Grant application, please click here.

 This grant program emphasizes an individual's arts project or artistic learning and development.
 Eligible for funding are expenses related to projects in the visual or performing arts, or to help cover short-term courses, workshops or art/music classes or camps.
 Funds are intended to cover materials, time spent on a project or for registration fees.
 Any professional or amateur artist or student in the River Valley is eligible to apply.
 Criteria for evaluating grant applications are individual benefit, educational benefit, financial need, community benefit and target date for completion.

 The Eureka!
 Grant provides support for smaller arts and culture projects with a quicker response time than SGAAC’s larger grant programs.
-Application may be made at any time, but only applications received by the first of each month will be reviewed at that month's Arts Coalition Board meeting.
+Applications are accepted on a rolling basis.
 The maximum request is $500, and applications will be considered until all available funds are awarded.

 Funds for this program are raised through local fund-raising events, membership, and donations from businesses and individuals.